vajoo/Kubernetes-Demo/kubernetes.md

 ### Create Service of type NodeIP to connect to a Container inside the node
 - kubectl expose deployment nginx-deployment --port=8080 --type=NodePort -> so you can access the cluster with the ip of the node outside the node
-- test this quickly with: minikube service k8s-web-hello or add --url to just get the url
+- test this quickly with: minikube service k8s-web-hello --url to just get the url

 ### Create Service of type LoadBalancer
 - kubectl expose deployment k8s-web-hello --type=LoadBalancer --port=3000